 \begin{ex} \textbf{Circuit algebras} -- so named because of their resemblance to electronic circuits -- are a symmetric version of Jones's planar algebras, introduced to study finite-type invariants in low-dimensional topology \cite{BND17, DHR20}.

-Objects of the category $\CO$ of \textit{circuit operads} \cite{Ray21a} are modular operads equipped, via a monadic adjunction $\CSM \leftrightarrows \CO$, with an extra `external product' operation.
-Circuit operads in a $\Set$ (or a linear category $\E$) are precisely the circuit algebras in $\Set$ (or $\E$).

-The adjunction between modular operads and compact closed categories in \cref{ex: compact closed} factors though the adjunction $\CSM \leftrightarrows \CO$.
-Moreover, every compact closed category in $\comC$ is equivalent to the free compact closed category on a circuit operad.
+The category of $\Set$-valued circuit algebras is equivalent to a category $\CO$ of \textit{circuit operads} \cite{Ray21a} whose objects are modular operads equipped, via a monadic adjunction $\CSM \leftrightarrows \CO$, with an extra `external product' operation.
+Moreover, the adjunction between modular operads and involutive compact closed categories in \cref{ex: compact closed} factors through the adjunction $\CSM \leftrightarrows \CO$.

 This formal perspective on modular operads, circuit algebras, and compact closed categories leads to interesting questions in a number of directions.
 For example, we can study the analogous relationships if the definition of modular operads is relaxed by replacing the symmetric action with a braiding, or by considering higher dimensional versions.
-Related ideas are being explored by Dansco, Halacheva and Robertson in their work on algebraic and categorical structures in low-dimensional topology. \end{ex}
+Related ideas are being explored by Dansco, Halacheva and Robertson in their work on algebraic and categorical structures in low-dimensional topology \cite{DHR21}. \end{ex}